APM Reliability: Core Features And What’s Not an APM

 2. Risk-Based Decision-Making

 Not all assets are equal, and not all failures carry the same consequences.
 That’s why an effective APM system should support Asset Criticality Ranking (ACR), a method of classifying equipment based on its criticality in production line.
-This enables you to prioritize decisions based on actual risk: the likelihood of failure and its potential consequences on safety, production, or cost.
+This enables you to prioritize decisions based on actual risk: the likelihood of asset failure and its potential consequences on safety, production, or cost.
+Analyzing each failure mode is essential to inform risk-based decisions and optimize maintenance strategies.

 3. Condition Monitoring